brainstormforce/astra-sites/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The growing library of 90+ ready-to-use free website templates built for Elementor, Beaver Builder page builder and the default WordPress editor Gutenberg.
+The growing library of 300+ ready-to-use templates that work with all WordPress themes including Astra, Hello, OceanWP, GeneratePress and more

 == Description ==